16 Home Remedies For Jaundice + Prevention And What To Eat

 Illustration: StyleCraze Design Team

 Jaundice is a medical condition in which there is an excess of bilirubin, a waste product, in the blood.
 Both adults and infants can get jaundice, albeit for different reasons.
 However, in either case, jaundice, if left untreated, can lead to severe complications as it generally is an indication of underlying health conditions.
 Some common signs of jaundice include yellowing of skin and eyes, pale stool, dark urine, weakness, and inability to gain weight or weight loss.
-While medical treatment is essential for this condition, you may follow some home remedies to manage jaundice, such as exposure to sunlight, natural foods like papaya, tomatoes, sugarcane juice, barley water, and the application of specific essential oils.
+While medical treatment is essential for this condition, you may follow some home remedies to manage jaundice, such as exposure to sunlight, consuming natural foods for a healthy liver like papaya, tomatoes, sugarcane juice, barley water, and the application of specific essential oils.

 Frequently Asked Questions